- How do I know if a satellite dish works?

 - Can a satellite dish stop working?

-- How do I protect my satellite dish from rain?
+- How do I know if my LNB is bad?

 - Does a dirty satellite dish affect reception?